5 ways to leverage IoT to make your buildings better

 3. Ensure scalable success

 Ask yourself “is this solution scalable?”
 If you expand or update your smart building portfolio later, you’ll want to avoid reinventing the wheel for each new building.
 It’s easy to make a handful of buildings look ‘smart’ but failing to invest in a scalable connectivity ecosystem will mean expensive rip and replace projects, stranded assets and squandering staff resources later.
-To create lasting value, your solution must drive ROI and create replicable success to accomodate your portfolio’s evolution.
+To create lasting value, your solution must drive ROI and create replicable success to accommodate your portfolio’s evolution.

 4. Overdo your network infrastructure